-- (1) To secure a grade ("A-F") a student may repeat a course in which the previously received grade was a "C-," "D+," "D," "D-," or "F," "CR," "NC," or "AUD."
-Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (2) To secure a "CR," a student may repeat a course in which the previously received grade was a "NC."
-Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (3) To secure a grade ("A-F"), "CR," "NC," a student may repeat a course in which the previously received grade was an "AUD."
-Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (4) A graded course ("A-F") may not be repeated for a grade of "AUD."
+(1) To secure a grade ("A" through "F") a student may repeat a course in which the previously received grade was a "C-," "D+," "D," "D-," or "F," "CR," "NC," or "AUD."
+Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy.

-- (5) A course taken under the "CR/NC" option may not be repeated for a grade of "AUD." - (6) With the dean's permission, a student may substitute another course if the previous course is no longer offered.
-Courses must be repeated at the university of Akron. - (7) Grades for all attempts at a course will appear on the student's official academic record. - (8) Only the grade for the last attempt will be used in the grade point average - (9) All grades for attempts at a course will be used in grade point calculation for the purpose of determining graduation with honors and class standing. - (10) For purposes of this section, credit for this course or equivalent will apply only once toward meeting degree requirements. - (J) Approbation, probation, and dismissal. - (1) An undergraduate student who carries twelve or more credit hours during a semester and earns a quality point average of 3.25 or better is listed on the dean's list of the student's college. - (2) An undergraduate student who falls_fails to maintain a total quality point ratio of 2.0 is on academic probation and is subject to such academic discipline as may be imposed by the dean of the student's college. - (3) Probation is a warning to the student whose academic record is unsatisfactory and who is in danger of being dismissed from the university.
+- (2) To secure a "CR," a student may repeat a course in which the previously received grade was a "NC."
+Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (3) To secure a grade ("A" through "F"), "CR," "NC," a student may repeat a course in which the previously received grade was an "AUD."
+Registrations under the "CR/NC" option are subject to the restrictions in the "CR/NC" policy. - (4) A graded course ("A" through "F") may not be repeated for a grade of "AUD." - (5) A course taken under the "CR/NC" option may not be repeated for a grade of "AUD." - (6) With the dean's permission, a student may substitute another course if the previous course is no longer offered.
+Courses must be repeated at the university of Akron. - (7) Grades for all attempts at a course will appear on the student's official academic record. - (8) Only the grade for the last attempt will be used in the grade point average - (9) All grades for attempts at a course will be used in grade point calculation for the purpose of determining graduation with honors and class rank if applicable. - (10) For purposes of this section, credit for this course or equivalent will apply only once toward meeting degree requirements. - (M) Approbation, probation, and dismissal. - (1) An undergraduate student who carries twelve or more credit hours during a semester and earns a quality point average of 3.25 or better is listed on the dean's list of the student's college. - (2) An undergraduate student who fails to maintain a total quality point ratio of 2.0 is on academic probation and is subject to such academic discipline as may be imposed by the dean of the student's college.

+- (3) Probation is a warning to the student whose academic record is unsatisfactory and who is in danger of being dismissed from the university.
 A student may, however, be dismissed without having previously been placed on probation. - (4) Students dismissed from the university are not eligible to register for any credit courses.
 They may, however, enroll for noncredit work.
-Readmission may be granted by the dean of the college from which the student was dismissed.
-If the student wishes to re-enter a college other than the one from which the student was dismissed, the student must apply to the dean of the university college for permission to re-enter the university. - (5) Students dismissed from the university for reasons other than failure to meet academic standards are readmitted by action of the president only. - (K) Auditing courses.
+Readmission may be granted by the office responsible for readmission after consultation with the dean of the college from which the student was dismissed.
+If the student wishes to re-enter a college other than the one from which the student was dismissed, the office responsible for readmission must also consult with the dean of that college before a readmission decision is reached. - (5) Students dismissed from the university for reasons other than failure to meet academic standards are readmitted by action of the president only. - (N) Auditing courses.